Skip to content

 The Soham murders (Cambridgeshire, UK, 2002), in which Holly Wells and Jessica Chapman (both aged 10) were killed by Ian Huntley, involved forensic anthropological analysis of the two victims' partially decomposed remains.
 Stature estimation was used to confirm the identity of the remains as consistent with the children's known heights.
 In the UK Crown Court context (R v.
 Huntley, 2003), the stature evidence was corroborated by clothing, dental identification, and DNA; the anthropological biological profile served to establish consistency with the known victims before the definitive identification methods were applied.

-These cases illustrate the appropriate evidentiary role of stature estimation: it is a consistency check and a narrowing tool in missing-persons identification, not a standalone identification method.
+The appropriate evidentiary role of stature estimation is as a consistency check and a narrowing tool in missing-persons identification, not a standalone identification method.
+In mass-casualty contexts, stature estimates are one of several biological-profile elements that feed DVI osteological triage and MNI calculation before definitive genetic identification is attempted.
 A report that states "the skeleton is consistent with an individual of approximately 170 cm stature" is useful when combined with other biological profile elements (sex, age, population affinity) and compared against missing-persons records.
 It is not sufficient for positive identification on its own.

-In court, the stature estimate should be presented with its full uncertainty range, the equation used, the population for which the equation was derived, and an explicit statement of whether the case population matches the equation's derivation population.
+In court, the stature estimate should be presented alongside the population-affinity finding; misapplying a Trotter-Gleser equation to a South Asian individual compounds any error already present in the ancestry assessment from cranial morphology and FORDISC.
+The full uncertainty range, the equation used, the derivation population, and whether the case population matches must all be stated.
 For Indian casework under BSA 2023, this means noting which Indian population-specific equation was applied (Mukherjee for Bengali, Jasuja for Punjabi, Patil for Maharashtrian, or a combination with appropriate caveats) and acknowledging the equation's derivation sample size and any limitations.

 For US courts under Daubert, the expert should be prepared to demonstrate that the equation used has been published in a peer-reviewed journal, that its SEE has been reported and validated, and that the equation is generally accepted in the forensic anthropology community.
 The Trotter-Gleser and Mukherjee equations satisfy these criteria for their respective target populations.
 Applying Trotter-Gleser to South Asian remains without acknowledging the systematic error it introduces is a methodological vulnerability that a well-prepared defence expert will identify on cross-examination.

-Body-mass estimation from femoral head diameter or bi-iliac breadth produces ranges that are clinically meaningful at the population level but often too wide for definitive individual identification.
-A 95 per cent range of approximately ±15 kg around a point estimate of 60 kg means the skeleton is consistent with everyone from 45 kg to 75 kg: roughly a quarter of the adult female population of most countries.
+Body-mass estimation from femoral head diameter or bi-iliac breadth produces ranges that are meaningful at the population level but often too wide for definitive individual identification.
+A 95 per cent range of approximately ±15 kg around a point estimate of 60 kg means the skeleton is consistent with individuals from 45 kg to 75 kg.
 This is enough to exclude individuals outside that range (someone recorded at 95 kg is inconsistent with the estimate), but not enough to positively identify someone within it.

 The investigative utility of body-mass estimation is strongest in three scenarios.
 First, in combination with stature: a stature estimate of 165 ± 5 cm combined with a body-mass estimate of 58 ± 7 kg produces a body-type description (medium height, lean-to-average build for the estimated population) that can be compared against witnesses' descriptions of a missing person.
 Second, in exclusion: if a missing-persons file describes an individual who weighed 95 kg at last medical examination, and the skeletal estimate is 55 ± 7 kg, the remains can be excluded as inconsistent with that individual.
 Third, in contextualising clothing and associated artefacts: if clothing recovered with the remains is consistent with a body mass of approximately 55-65 kg (based on clothing size labels), concordance with the skeletal estimate strengthens the biological profile.